WHO IS ED CRAIG?

-multi-robot MIG weld line for it's unique "aluminum" cart frames, it could not afford to have one robot go down with weld process issues.
+multi-robot MIG weld line for it's unique "aluminum" cart frames, it could not afford to have one robot go down with the alum robot weld process issues.
 Ed set the pulsed aluminum MIG data for the four robots that worked together on this line.

 The ines Ed set had less weld issues than a typical multi-robot line welding steel frames.
-When Haynes Lemmerz, one of the world's largest producers of aluminum and steel wheels was having Miller, Maxtron / Invision pulsed weld issues on their automated MIG weld lines, Ed quickly provided the weld solutions necessary to optimize the weld quality and increase productivity
+When Haynes Lemmerz managers at one of the world's largest producers of aluminum and steel wheels were having Miller, Maxtron / Invision pulsed

+MIG weld issues on their automated MIG weld lines, Ed quickly provided the weld process control solutions necessary to optimize the automated weld quality and increase productivity

-When the new VW Beetle prototype car seats were being built in
+The Germans screwed up the new VW Beetle prototype car seats that were being built in Mexico by Johnson Controls and there were extensive robot weld equipment problems.

-Mexico by Johnson Controls there were extensive robot weld equipment problems.
-It took me four days to eliminate the robot weld problems and increased the weld In 2005 when VW Mexico had problems with galvanized door components that were welded with Lincoln self shielded wires, Ed changed the process to MIG and reduced the rework from 55% to 5% and increased the productivity by 10%.
+It took Ed less than four days to eliminate the robot weld problems and increased the weld In 2005 when VW Mexico had problems with galvanized door components that were welded with the pathetic Lincoln self shielded wires, Ed changed the process to MIG and reduced the rework from 55% to 5% and increased the productivity by 10%.